-Instructor - Lottie Haines, KPA-CTP
+Trainer - Lottie Haines, KPA-CTP

 Lottie has been training horses and dogs for many years, attending Clicker Expos and other seminar and workshop regularly.
 She recently completed the rigorous KPA Professional Dog Trainers course and obtained her KPA-CDTP certification.
 Lottie is dedicated to training owners how to successfully train their animals using force free, science based methodology.

-Intern - Noah Rockland
+Assistant Trainer - Noah Rockland

-Intern - Susanne Schmidt
+Assistant Trainer - Susanne Schmidt

 After many dog-less years, at last the time was right for having a dog in my life again.
 Preparing for rearing a puppy, I discovered the world of dog training based on science, positive reinforcement and relationship building.
 I was fascinated by the research that has dramatically changed our understanding of dogs and what makes them tick.